Please read the Final Instructions document carefully even if you have done the event before as there are always small changes each year.

 Car keys can be left with us at Registration for collection after the event.
 Kit bags can be left in a room which will be locked overnight.

 This year’s courses have been planned on the 1st Edition 1:25000 Mourne Mountains map from the Harvey Superwalker series.
-All map corrections will be available on the morning of the event, some may also be provided on-line before the event.
+Any map corrections will be available on the morning of the event.
 Some control features may not be marked on the OSNI map, so anyone planning to use this will be at a definite disadvantage.
 All grid references are in Irish Grid section J and describe a 100m square.
 N.B.
 Some controls may be at the far edge of this square – see lesson on grid references in the FAQ section.

 ….
 OUT OF BOUNDS AREA